 Turmeric powder gives the mini pancakes a slightly golden yellow hue, but you can opt out of it if you prefer.
 The topping varies from scallops, fresh shrimp, and minced pork to fish balls, or mung beans for a vegetarian preference.

 A Banh Khot dish with three kinds of toppings: fresh shrimp, minced meat, and fish balls at Banh Khot Co Ba Vung Tau

 If you have tried Bun cha or Pho, these herbs and leafy greens are similarly paired, including mint, Thai basil, fish mint, lettuce, perilla, and mustard greens.
 These herbs are varied with restaurants’ recipes.

-Last but not least, the fish sauce, which can be supplemented with freshly shredded carrot, daikon, and chilies.
+Last but not least, the fish sauce can be supplemented with freshly shredded carrot, daikon, and chilies.